singularityware/singularityware.github.io/pages/docs/user-docs/docs-quickstart.md

 ```
 $ sudo singularity build --writable ubuntu.img docker://ubuntu
 ```
 This produces an image that is writable with an ext3 file system.
 Unlike the sandbox, it is a single image file.
+Also by convention this file name has an ".img" extension instead of ".simg" .

 When you want to alter your image, you can use commands like `shell`, `exec`, `run`, with the `--writable` option.
 Because of permission issues it may be necessary to execute the container as root to modify it.